 The committee’s chairman, Tom Carper, D-Del., quickly seconded, joking that “I approve this message.”

-Werfel had been scheduled to testify at the hearing on program duplication and overlap, but instead started his new job today.
+Werfel had been scheduled to testify at the hearing on program duplication and overlap, but instead assumed his new job today.
 As a result, Gene Dodaro, head of the Government Accountability Office, had the witness table to himself.

 The bipartisan praise suggested one reason that Werfel–a career financial manager (albeit Senate-confirmed) who has worked closely with the committee on improper payment issues–was chosen to run the IRS despite never having overseen a large agency: A straight-shooter reputation with Congress in a job that will likely call for plenty of face time on Capitol Hill in the weeks to come.